 Rudolph Steenkamp

-Identification: Brown button spiders have a red hourglass on the underside of their abdomen.
+Brown button spiders have a red hourglass on the underside of their abdomen.
 They have dark knee joints and not striped legs.
-The egg sacs of the common brown button spider (Latrodectus geometricus) are spikey, while the egg sac of the Zimbabwe brown button (L. rhodesiensis) are large and wooly.
+The egg sacs of the common brown button spider (Latrodectus geometricus) are spikey, while the egg sac of the Zimbabwe brown button (L. rhodesiensis) are large and woolly.
 The recently described Phinda button spider (L. umbukwane), which falls in this species group, has a large, smooth egg sac that is purple when freshly spun, and turns grey when it dries.

 Where will I find brown button spiders?